 The assessment process takes 20 weeks in total, but you will know within 6 weeks whether the Local Authority has agreed to start an assessment.
 There is a diagram of the process on the next page.

 Education, Health & Care (EHC) Needs Assessment Timeline

 The assessment process takes up to 20 weeks:

-The Special Educational Needs (SEN) Service receives your EHC assessment request form, filled in by you and your college/training provider.
+The Special Educational Needs (SEN) Service receives your EHC assessment request.

 WITHN 6 WEEKS OF YOUR REQUEST BEING RECEIVED